gabrieljones/Reflective/README.md

 Choose a single reflector

-Tap once to rotate it one click
+Single tap to rotate clockwise one click

+Double tap to rotate counter clockwise on click

 Tap your emitter to emit a ray